-Four Things to Do While You’re Waiting for Your Job Search to Pan Out
+4 Productive Things to Do During Your Job Search

 It’s a tough time to look for a job.
 The economic recession forced a lot of people out of the job market, with companies laying off parts of their workforce.
 Because of this, the competition between people looking for jobs is steep and it’s taking a lot of people longer than expected to reenter the workforce.
 It can feel defeating waiting for months for an opportunity while sending out so many applications.
 If you’ve yet to receive a positive response from your job search, there are things you can do between interviews to increase your chances of success and make you feel empowered while waiting for the right opportunity.